Skip to main content

 Members can earn and redeem points at thousands of hotels, and gain exclusive benefits such as free in-room internet, member rates, mobile keys, no blackout dates, instant redemption on food and beverages, and more.

-The best programs will offer all travellers the opportunity to earn valuable rewards simply by signing up and taking a trip.
+The best hotel rewards programs will offer all travellers the opportunity to earn valuable rewards simply by signing up and taking a trip.

 Other highly regarded programs include: